Taylor-McNeil/Taylor-McNeil/README.md

 - I'm Taylor, and I am a software advocate. <br>
 - I make Youtube Videos.
 I make content around programming, making video games, and playing video games. <br>
-- I currently work at NCR.
+- I currently work at SDF.
 - You can find my content in these places: <a href="https://www.linkedin.com/in/taylormcneil/"> Linkedin </a>, <a href = "https://www.youtube.com/channel/UCwVF9sHbTX2wvaKsDfhDLtQ"> YouTube </a> and <a href="https://taylor-mcneil.medium.com/"> Medium .</a>